What Is Beta Thalassemia?

 What Are the Different Types of Beta Thalassemia?

 People with beta thalassemia trait usually do not have any symptoms.
+They might have a very mild anemia.

 - shortness of breath